lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 ```

 ![](10-CFA_1stOrder_files/figure-docx/unnamed-chunk-8-1.png)<!-- -->
 #### Interpreting the Output

 With a quick look at the plot, let's work through the results.
 Rosseel's (2019) *lavaan* tutorial is a useful resource in walking through the output.

 The *header* is the first few lines of the information.
 It contains:

-* the *lavaan* version number (0.6-9 that I'm using on 10/4/2021)
+* the *lavaan* version number (0.6-17 that I'm using on 4/12/24),
-* maximum likelihood (ML) was used as the estimator
+* maximum likelihood (ML) was used as the estimator,
-* confirmation that the specification converged normally after 28 iterations
+* confirmation that the specification converged normally after 28 iterations,
-* 304 cases were used in this analysis (would be less if some were skipped because of missing data)
+* indication that 304 cases were used in this analysis (this would be less if some were skipped because of missing data),
-* the model user test statistic, df, and corresponding p value:  $\chi ^{2}(209) = 1004.136, p < .001$
+* results including the model user test statistic, df, and corresponding p value:  $\chi ^{2}(209) = 444.451, p < .001$.

+Model Test User Model:

 **Fit statistics** are included in the second section.
 They are only shown when the argument "fit.measures = TRUE" is in the script.
 Standardized values are not the default, they require the argument, "standardized = TRUE".
 We'll come back to these shortly...

 *Parameter estimates* is the last section.

-For now we are interested in the Latent Variables section.
+For now we are interested in the "Latent Variables" section.

 * *Estimate* contains the estimated or fixed parameter value for each model parameter;
 * *Std. err* is the standard error for each estimated parameter;